mtumilowicz/groovy-trait/README.md

 s.extra()
 s.doSomething()
 ```

-When coercing an object to a trait, the result of the operation is not the same instance.
-It is guaranteed that the coerced object will implement both the trait and the interfaces that the original object implements, but the result will not be an instance of the original class.
+* When coercing an object to a trait, the result of the
+operation is not the same instance.
+It is guaranteed
+that the coerced object will implement both the trait
+and the interfaces that the original object implements,
+but the result will not be an instance of the original
+class.
+(EXAMPLE!)

-* when you want to implement several traits at once, you can use the withTraits method instead of the as keyword
+* when you want to implement several traits at once,
+you can use the `withTraits` method instead of the
+`as` keyword (EXAMPLE!)

 ## chains of responsibility
-* it is possible to easily compose chains of responsibility with traits
+* it is possible to easily compose chains of responsibility
+with traits (EXAMPLE!)
 * `super`:
-    * if the class implements another trait, the call delegates to the next trait in the chain
+    * if the class implements another trait, the call
+    delegates to the next trait in the chain
-    * if there isn’t any trait left in the chain, super refers to the super class of the implementing class (this)
+    * if there isn’t any trait left in the chain, super
+    refers to the super class of the implementing
+    class (`this`)

 ## SAM
-* SAM (Single Abstract Method) type coercion for traits with single abstract method (WHAT IF NOT ABSTRACT BUT SINGLE)
+* SAM (Single Abstract Method) type coercion for traits
+with single abstract method

+(EXAMPLE - WHAT IF NOT ABSTRACT BUT SINGLE)

 # differences with Java 8 default methods
 * if a class does not provide the implementation - the implementation from the trait is always used if the class declares the trait in its interface list